X Japan: 2008–2010: Delays, Sugizo joins and first overseas performances

 On July 1, the band appeared at Club Nokia in Los Angeles where they performed an acoustic setlist, and recorded a music video for the new song, "Born to Be Free".
 On July 4, the two founding members Toshi and Yoshiki, appeared in Paris at the Japan Expo 2010 where they performed some songs.
 During the following month, X Japan and Yoshiki were featured in numerous newspapers and websites such as ABC News, the Los Angeles Times and the Chicago Sun-Times.
-X Japan performed at Lollapalooza 2010 in Grant Park, Chicago on August 8.
+X Japan performed at Lollapalooza 2010 in Grant Park in Chicago on August 8.
 In the following days, Yoshiki did a Q&A article with the Phoenix New Times and was interviewed by ABC News.

 On August 14 and 15, 2010, the band performed a two-day show at Nissan Stadium, the largest stadium in Japan.
 Some media reported an estimated attendance of 140,000 for the two concerts.
 Ex-bassist Taiji joined them on stage both nights as a guest for the song "X"; he would die the following year.
 Soon after, formerly deceased guitarist Hide's management company, Headwax Organization, filed a lawsuit against Yoshiki and X Japan's management, Japan Music Agency, for using images of the former member without a formal agreement in place.
 The claim states that in 2000 the two companies signed an agreement allowing Yoshiki and X Japan to use visual images of Hide during concerts.
 However, images were used at these Nissan Stadium shows, when apparently the contract already expired.

 From September 25 to October 10, X Japan performed their first ever North American tour with dates in Los Angeles, Oakland, Seattle, Chicago, Vancouver, Toronto and New York City.
 On December 17, Yoshiki announced that a new X Japan song, "Scarlet Love Song", was composed for the animated movie adaptation of the Buddha manga.